 There are 10 panels that make up the entire installation, each with a tolerance of 1mm between panels.
 The wall also has a gradient of mass where detail is thicker at the top and becomes thinner as it reaches the ground in order to introduce some additional complexity to the design.
 This is most noticeable as it results in an outward protrusion on the top left side of the wall.

-The kitchen involved experimentation with structural ornamentation and optimization using both software tools and 3d printing to produce scaled prototypes of the whole and the various parts.
+The kitchen involved experimentation with structural ornamentation using software and 3d printing to produce scaled prototypes of the whole and the various parts.
+Machine learning and topology optimization was used to reduce the overall mass of each panel by 33%.
+This was essential in reducing the load on the cabinet door hinges to ensure optimal performance.
 Printers were also employed to produce the molds to form negatives of the cabinet surfaces and island entity.
-The goal was to create a continuous moire effect that ripples uninterrupted throughout the surfaces of the concrete.
+And the goal was to create a continuous moire effect that ripples uninterrupted throughout the surfaces of the concrete.